jrbarclay37/TSLA-Forecasting/README.md

 The analysis is separated into three categories:

-1. Data Collection - scraping user comments from Reddit using PRAW and collecting TSLA's daily closing prices from yahoo finance.
+1. Data Collection - scraping user comments from Reddit using PRAW and collecting TSLA's daily closing prices from Yahoo Finance.

 2. Sentiment Analysis - engineering scores from user comments to measure investor sentiment.